If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 The IUD can be used as a form of emergency contraception.
 It could then be left in your uterus (womb) and be used as ongoing contraception.

-You may also get some period-type pain and possibly some light bleeding for a few days afterwards.
+You may get some period-type pain and possibly some light bleeding for a few days afterwards.

 The IUD has two threads which hang through the opening at the entrance of your uterus (cervix).
-The doctor or nurse will teach you to check the thread to make sure the IUD is in place.
-You should check the threads a few times during the first month and then at regular intervals.
+You should check the threads a few times during the first month and then at least once a month.

-Once the IUD is fitted, you will need to go back to the doctor or nurse after three to six weeks for a check up.
-You will then only need to go back if you have problems or when the IUD needs to be replaced (5 to 10 years depending on the type of IUD).
-You can return to the clinic if you are worried.
+You will then only need to go back when the IUD needs to be replaced (5 to 10 years depending on the type of IUD).

 You should go back to the or doctor or nurse if you notice any of the below symptoms: